fbpx

 The Foundation

-Build sustained belief in and action toward supporting the community to end chronic homelessness Tap for more
+• Build sustained belief in and action toward supporting the community to end chronic homelessness.

-Establish processes and priorities for collaboration, measurement of system performance, & governance Tap for more
+• Establish processes and priorities for collaboration, measurement of system performance, & governance.

 The Goal

-Increase housing placements and retention rates for those experiencing chronic homelessness Tap for more
+• Increase housing placements and retention rates for those experiencing chronic homelessness.

-Prevent short and long-term inflow of individuals into chronic homelessness Tap for more
+• Prevent short and long-term inflow of individuals into chronic homelessness.

 The Plan

-Work alongside community partners to identify & fill gaps to create an equitable system of care Tap for more
+• Work alongside community partners to identify & fill gaps to create an equitable system of care.

-Establish and build upon financial mechanisms that support the overall system aims for ending chronic homelessness Tap for more
+• Establish and build upon financial mechanisms that support the overall system aims for ending chronic homelessness.

 The Anchorage Coalition to End Homelessness is the lead agency for the Anchorage Continuum of Care, and in that capacity, we collaborate with stakeholders and the Homeless Prevention & Response System to better support and invest in the health of our unhoused neighbors.